 Graduate International Student Aid

-International students maybe eligible for private education credit-based loans.
-Most of the lenders offer better terms for alternative education loans with a cosigner.
+International students may be eligible for private credit-based education loans.
 To learn more about the alternative education loan application process, international students may contact the Financial Aid Office or lenders directly.

 All international students may apply for private scholarships.
 The following Web sites offer information on a variety of scholarships for international students.